pingcap/tidb-dev-guide/src/understand-tidb/mvcc-garbage-collection.md

 You probably already know that data is stored in TiKV instances in a TiDB cluster.
 However, the GC process should be triggered by TiDB because it's the coordinator of the cluster.
 There are several requirements for TiDB when triggering GC.

-- Clean up more garbage data as possible.
+* Clean up as more garbage data as possible.
-- Any data that is possibly read by opened transactions should be kept.
+* Any data that is possibly read by opened transactions should be kept.
-- The GC is not frequently triggered.
+* GC should not be frequently triggered.

 There is an inner table named `mysql.tidb` in TiDB which stores many runtime information.
 Actually, these variables are stored in TiKV as common KV variables.
 We'll talk about the usage of these variables in the GC workflow later.